Third hour here on the EIB, Buck Sexton in Four Rush in the big chair today.

 And the shift has been dramatic, right?

-When Obama took office, There were three appellate courts that had more Democrat appointed judges than Republican appointed judges.
+When Obama took office, there were three appellate courts that had more Democrat-appointed judges than Republican-appointed judges.

-Now nine of the thirteen circuits do.
+Now, nine of the 13 circuits do.

-So Democrats were three for thirteen after Obama, they're nine for thirteen on the very courts that get first crack at executive overreach.
+They're nine for 13 on the very courts that get first crack at executive overreach.

 Oh, wait a second.